-Services and other revenue from our Hughes segment for the three months ended March 31, 2021 increased by \$22.4 million, or 5.6%, to \$423.6 million compared to 2020.
+Services and other revenue.
+Services and other revenue totaled \$433.0 million for the three months ended March 31, 2021, an increase of \$22.8 million, or 5.5%, as compared to 2020.
 The increase was primarily attributable to increases in sales of broadband services to our consumer customers of \$27.0 million, partially offset by a decrease in sales of services to our enterprise customers of \$3.1 million.
 These variances reflect the negative impact of exchange rate fluctuations of \$5.4 million, primarily attributable to our consumer customers.